zhouwg/kantv/README.md

 - Record online TV to automatically generate videos (useful for short video creators to generate short video materials but pls respect IPR of original content creator/provider); record online TV's video / audio content for gather video / audio data which might be required of/useful for AI R&D activity

-- ASR(Automatic Speech Recognition, a sub-filed of AI) research by the great <a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>
+- ASR(Automatic Speech Recognition, a subfiled of AI) research by the great <a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>

-- LLM(Large Language Model, a sub-filed of AI) research by the great <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>
+- LLM(Large Language Model, a subfiled of AI) research by the great <a href="https://github.com/ggerganov/llama.cpp"> llama.cpp </a>

 - Real-time English subtitle for English online-TV(aka OTT TV) by the great & excellent & amazing<a href="https://github.com/ggerganov/whisper.cpp"> whisper.cpp </a>(<a href="https://github.com/zhouwg/kantv/issues/64">PoC finished on Xiaomi 14</a>.
 Xiaomi 14 or other powerful Android mobile phone is HIGHLY required/recommended for real-time subtitle feature otherwise unexpected behavior would happen)